lee-joanne/cork-paints/README.md

     - The hero image contains a gorgeous photo of a hand painting on a canvas, with colours that highly suit the colour scheme of the website.
 The image contains a keyframe to zoom in to catch the user's attention.
 The images chosen are selected to be minimalistic and artistic which suit the painting theme of Cork Paints.

 * ### Wireframes
-  - Wireframes have been created using the program Sketch.
+  - Low-fidelity wireframes have been created using the program Sketch.

     - Desktop Wireframe - [View](assets/documentation/wireframes/desktop-wireframe.png)